antarctica/bas-style-kit-docs/README.md

 ## Continuous Integration

 The [BAS GitLab instance](https://gitlab.data.bas.ac.uk) is used to run Continuous Integration.
-Settings are defined in `.gitlab-ci.yml`.
+Settings are defined in `.gitlab-ci.yml`, specifically the `jekyll-build-staging` job.

+* the `jekyll-build-staging` job is triggered for all commits to the *develop* branch Each integration can be tracked from the [builds](https://gitlab.data.bas.ac.uk/BSK/bas-style-kit-docs/builds) page.

-New [builds](https://gitlab.data.bas.ac.uk/BSK/bas-style-kit-docs/builds) are triggered automatically on each commit to the BAS GitLab remote [1]:
+To commit to the develop branch, use the BAS GitLab remote [1]:

 ```shell
 $ git add foo.bar